Ja, vi elsker dette landet: History

 Until the mid-1860s, the songs "Sønner av Norge" and "Norges Skaal" were commonly regarded as the Norwegian national anthems, with "Sønner av Norge" being most recognised.
 "Ja, vi elsker dette landet" gradually came to be recognised as a national anthem from the mid-1860s.
 Until the early 20th century, however, both "Sønner av Norge" and "Ja, vi elsker" were used, with "Sønner av Norge" preferred in official situations.
 In 2011, the song "Mitt lille land" featured prominently in the memorial ceremonies following the 2011 Norway attacks and was described by the media as "a new national anthem".
-On Norwegian Constitution Day in 2012, the NRK broadcast was opened with "Mitt lille land".
+On Norwegian Constitution Day in 2012, NRK opened its broadcast with "Mitt lille land".

 Background

-Norway did not have an official national anthem until 11 December 2019, but over the last 200 years, a number of songs have been commonly regarded as de facto national anthems.
+Norway did not have an official national anthem until 11 December 2019, but over the last 200 years, several songs have been commonly regarded as de facto national anthems.
 At times, multiple songs have enjoyed this status simultaneously.
-"Ja, vi elsker dette landet" is now most often recognized as the anthem, but until the early 20th century, "Sønner av Norge" occupied this position.
+"Ja, vi elsker dette landet" is now most often recognised as the anthem, but until the early 20th century, "Sønner av Norge" occupied this position.